brave-intl/challenge-bypass-ristretto-ffi/README.md

 # Development

-Working on this repository requires having nightly Rust, Go 1.11, g++, musl and valgrind to be installed.
+Working on this repository requires having Rust, Go 1.11, g++, musl and valgrind to be installed.
 Alternatively - Rust, g++ / valgrind and Docker can be used as there is a Dockerfile for building and testing the Golang bindings.